AAlhendi1707/countToFPKM/README.md

  - `meanFragmentLength` a numeric vector with mean fragment lengths, which can be calculated using the
    [CollectInsertSizeMetrics(Picard)](https://broadinstitute.github.io/picard/command-line-overview.html#CollectInsertSizeMetrics) tool.

-The `fpkmheatmap()` function provides the user with a reliable way to generate FPKM heatmap plot of the highly variable features in RNA-Seq dataset.
+The `fpkmheatmap()` function provides users with a robust method to generate FPKM heatmap plot of the highly variable features in RNA-Seq dataset.
 It takes an FPKM numeric matrix which can be obtained using `fpkm()` function as input.
 By default using Pearson correlation - 1 to measure the distance between features, and Spearman correlation -1 for clustering of samples.
 By default log10 transformation of (FPKM+1) is applied to make variation similar across orders of magnitude.
-It then using the var() function to identify the highly variable features to create the heatmap plot using the Heatmap() function from the 'ComplexHeatmap' package.
+It uses the var() function to identify the highly variable features.
+It then uses Heatmap() function from the 'ComplexHeatmap' package to generate the heatmap plot.

 ## Installation
 ```r